At the LA Motor Show today, Mazda unveiled the 2018 model year Mazda6.

 These changes have had the additional benefit of creating a smoother ride, the company says, while also reducing noise transmission into the cabin for a quieter, more refined experience.

-The new 2018 Mazda6 is expected to go on sale in the US next spring.
+The new 2018 Mazda6 is expected to go on sale in the UK from the summer.